Radford Army Ammunition Plant

 Radford Army Ammunition Plant (RFAAP) is an ammunition manufacturing complex for the U.S. military with facilities located in Pulaski and Montgomery Counties, Virginia.
 The primary mission of the RFAAP is to manufacture propellants and explosives in support of field artillery, air defense, tank, missile, aircraft, and naval weapons systems.
 As of 2011 RFAAP is operated by BAE Systems under contract to the US Army Joint Munitions Command.
-The current Commander for the Radford Army Ammunition Plant (RAAP) is LTC Russell A. Jones.
+The current Commander for the Radford Army Ammunition Plant (RAAP) is Lt.
+Col. Adrien G. Humphreys.

 History

 RFAAP was established April 5, 1941 as Radford Ordnance Works and New River Plant.
 In 1945, the works was renamed Radford Arsenal and the New River Ordnance Works was assumed as a subpost until 1950, when it became an integral part of the Radford Arsenal.

 In 1961 the arsenal was renamed Radford Ordnance Plant and RFAAP in 1963.
 The facility used an ALCO MRS-1 military diesel locomotive, road number B2072, for switching, which was retired by the 1980s and scrapped at Cycle Systems in Roanoke, Virginia around 1993.

+From 1970 to 1985, there were nine major explosions at RFAAP that caused multiple deaths and millions in damage.
+Notably, an explosion equivalent to 8,600 pounds of TNT destroyed the plant's TNT manufacturing facility and injured 100 workers in 1974, and a 5,000-pound nitroglycerine explosion in 1985 killed two employees and left a half-acre crater.

 In 1995, Alliant Techsystems, parent company ATK Armament Systems, obtained a "facilities use" contract.
 In 1999, RFAAP gained the load, assembly and pack mission with the closure of Joliet Army Ammunition Plant in Illinois.
 "Radford is capable of producing mass quantities of solvent and solventless propellants to support direct fire, indirect fire, and rocket applications."

 On May 12, 2011, the Army announced that BAE Systems had won the "facilities use" contract to become the plant operator.

+As of 2017, the plant was the largest supplier of artillery propellant in the United States.

+2025 explosion incident

+On February 28, 2025, an explosion occurred in an ammunition production bay at the Radford Army Ammunition Plant.
+No injuries were reported and no ongoing safety or environmental hazards were identified by plant officials.
+Following the explosion, affected production zones were placed in a safety stand-down.
+The incident, which caused notable property damage, was reported to the U.S. Chemical Safety Board and the Bureau of Alcohol, Tobacco, Firearms, and Explosives is leading the investigation.